mikechase3/godot-jungle-jump/README.md

 (In a sequel, he shall face the humans)

 ### Characters
+Each characer type can be identified by their sound effect and corresponding visual cue.

 | Character            | Abilities                      | Sound Effect         | Visual Cue                        |
 |----------------------|--------------------------------|----------------------|-----------------------------------|